What is the maintenance of natural pools like?

 It is true that ecological pools require less maintenance than any type of pool, but it is still necessary to make sure that the pool is clean and hygienic.

-And, to keep your pool water in optimal condition, you need to treat it.
+And, to keep your pool water in optimal condition, you have to treat it.

-By doing this, you extend the life of the water and the pool, and ensure that the swimming experience is optimal for everyone.
+This extends the life of the water and the pool, and ensures that the swimming experience is optimal for everyone.

 Maintenance of natural pools

-Now it’s time to talk about the maintenance you need to apply to your pool, how you should do it, how often and where to start.
+Now it’s time for us to talk about the maintenance you need to apply to your pool, how you should do it, how often and where to start.

-So, once a year it is advisable to carry out a thorough cleaning of the natural pool.
+Well, once a year it is advisable to carry out a deep cleaning of the natural pool.

 This includes draining the water and cleaning all surfaces and decorative elements.